 Module induction - 1 hoursLectures/workshops - 20 hoursLiterature review - 52Research funding application - 39Academic paper data analysis exercise - 28 hoursPoster presentation - 10 hours

 Description of Module Assessment

-Literature ReviewThis 2500 word literature review will identify the key research question that will be investigated in the project side of this program.
+Literature ReviewThis 2500 word literature review will identify the key research question that will be investigated in the project side of this programme.
 It will provide the student with a background to the project area and will enable the student to understand where their research fits into the wider field.
 The student will identify the key aims of their project work in this piece of assessment based on the current research already carried out.
 This work would be similar to a feasibility study that would be carried out in an industrial setting.2: Assignment weighted 30%

 Funding ApplicationThis assessment will focus on the financial aspects of the research and identification of key beneficiaries.
 The potential impact of the research will also be identified.
-This assessment will take the form of a funding application, equivalent to 2000 words, based on the style of a Research Council studentship application.3: Exercise weighted 30%
+This assessment will take the form of a funding application, equivalent to 2000 words, based on the style of a Research Council studentship application.3: Poster Presentation weighted 30%